ecotoneframework/documentation/messaging/conversion/method-invocation.md

 )] LocalConfiguration $localConfiguration
 ```

-There are four types of variables available within expression.
+There are five types of variables and functions available within expression.

 * `service` - the service
 * `payload` - which is just payload of currently handled Message
 * `headers` - contains of all headers available within Message&#x20;
 * `reference` - which allow for retrieving service from Dependency Container and calling a method on it.
 The result of the expression will be passed to parameter after optional conversion.
+* `parameter` - which allows for accessing configuration variables (see [Payload Expression](method-invocation.md#expression) for details)

 ### Configuration Variable Converter